Phillies offense breaks out in 12-2 rout of Morton, Braves

 Josh Tomlin allowed one run in 4 1/3 innings behind Morton to save excessive wear on Atlanta’s bullpen.

-Braves manager Brian Snitker said lifting the limit on ticket sales was a sign of progress.
+Snitker said lifting the limit on ticket sales was a sign of progress.

 “It’s going to be good for all of us,” Snitker said before the game.
 “It’s another step toward normalcy.”